psi4/psi4/doc/sphinxman/source/conda.rst

 How to install a Psi4 binary with the Psi4conda installer, download site
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`Download one of the six installers
+`Download one of the nine installers
 <http://psicode.org/develdownloads.html>`_ (Linux/Mac/Windows; Py27/35/36).
 ``bash`` it.
 Follow the prompts and *do* make the adjustments to :envvar:`PATH` and :envvar:`PSI_SCRATCH` that it suggests at the end.
 Test